brenna/brave-new-html/README.md

-# A brave new HTML5
+# A brave new HTML

-Simple info and demo site on HTML5 & CSS3 features.
+Info and demo site on HTML5 & CSS3 features.